West Marine Bankruptcy: $549.2M in Debt, Dual-Track Plan Targets July Confirmation

 Advisors, Lender Counsel, and Bar Dates

 Kirkland & Ellis LLP is leading the chapter 11 cases as Debtors' counsel, with Matthew C. Fagen, P.C., Michael P. Esser, Brian J. Nakhaimousa, and Trevor Eck admitted pro hac vice.
 Young Conaway Stargatt & Taylor, LLP serves as Delaware co-counsel and conflicts counsel.
-Portage Point Securities, LLC is investment banker; FTI Consulting is financial advisor; and Hilco Merchant Resources and Hilco Real Estate are inventory liquidator and real estate advisor.
-The Claims Agent Application seeks to retain Kurtzman Carson Consultants, LLC dba Verita Global as claims and noticing agent.
+Portage Point Securities was retained as investment banker effective the petition date by an order entered July 1, 2026; FTI Consulting is financial advisor; and Hilco Merchant Resources and Hilco Real Estate are inventory liquidator and real estate advisor.
+Kurtzman Carson Consultants, LLC dba Verita Global serves as claims and noticing agent and was separately retained as administrative advisor by a July 1, 2026 order.
+PwC US Tax LLP was retained as tax services provider by an order entered the same day, alongside interim compensation procedures governing monthly fee statements and interim fee applications for retained professionals.

 Bar dates.
-The Bar Date Motion proposes a General Bar Date of 25 days after the Bar Date Notice is served at 11:59 p.m.
+The Bar Date Motion resolved into a General Bar Date of July 13, 2026 at 11:59 p.m.
 Eastern Time, a Governmental Bar Date of November 13, 2026 at 11:59 p.m.
-Eastern Time, an Amended Schedules Bar Date that runs to the later of the applicable bar date or 21 days after notice of amendment, and a Rejection Damages Bar Date that runs to the later of the General Bar Date or 30 days after the rejection-effective date.
-The compressed General Bar Date timeline aligns with the 80-day confirmation track and is set to drive claims volume into the case ahead of the Combined Hearing.
+Eastern Time, an Amended Schedules Bar Date running to the later of the applicable bar date or 21 days after notice of amendment, and a Rejection Damages Bar Date running to the later of the General Bar Date or 30 days after the rejection-effective date.

 Frequently Asked Questions